richardmaccaw/checksum_attributes/README.md

 > **Development Status**: This gem is currently in active development and its API may change before the first stable release.
 Use at your own risk.

 A Ruby gem that provides a mechanism for computing and verifying checksums on specified attributes of ActiveRecord models.
-This helps ensure data integrity by detecting unauthorized changes to critical model data.

 ## Features